 We assign everyone tasks as part of their onboarding so they start using the platform immediately.
 Example onboarding tasks we'll assign include "Place a free order using store credit", "Review and sign company handbook", and "Turn off email notifications in Asana".

-5. Use today, upcoming and later
+5. Use today, upcoming, and later

-Asana let's you organize your personal task list by putting tasks in Today (Tab+Y), Upcoming (Tab+U) or Later (Tab+L).
+Asana lets you organize your personal task list by putting tasks in Today (Tab+Y), Upcoming (Tab+U) or Later (Tab+L).
 Generally, we put current tasks in "Today" even if they're not to be done today and use "Upcoming" to track pending tasks.
 "Later" tracks tasks we might do.

 6. Projects aren't required

-7. Task can belong to multiple projects
+7. The task can belong to multiple projects

 Most team members only care about a limited set of projects.
 To better coordinate, we sometimes place tasks in multiple projects so that relevant people can quickly view them.
-For example, a task could be in the "CS ideas" and "Checkout" project if it's both a benefit to our CS team and related to our checkout.
+For example, a task could be in the "CS ideas" and "Checkout" projects if it's both a benefit to our CS team and related to our checkout.

 8. Use Tab+Q